Showman's road locomotive

 A showman's road locomotive or showman's engine is a steam-powered road-going 'locomotive' designed to provide power and transport for a travelling funfair or circus.
 Similar to other road-going traction engines, showman's engines were normally distinguished by the addition of a full-length canopy, a dynamo mounted in front of the chimney, and brightly coloured paintwork with ornate decorations.
 The dynamo was used to generate electricity to illuminate and power various fairground rides.
 Although originally the ride's motion was powered by an internal steam engine, some later rides were driven direct from the showman's engine via a belt drive.

 Showman's road locomotives were built in varying sizes, from relatively small 5, 6 and 7 NHP engines, right up to large 8 or 10 NHP engines.
 Probably the most popular design was the Burrell 8NHP single-crank compound design.
-The far greater distances involved meant they never caught on in the United States where a combination of trains and horses was preferred.
+The far greater distances involved meant they never caught on in the United States, where a combination of trains and horses was preferred.

 History

-A Bray engine featured as part of a fairground parade but this doesn’t appear to have had any wider impact.Prior the introduction of the showman’s engine some fairs used lightweight steam engines with generators mounted in them to provide power for lighting.
+A Bray engine featured as part of a fairground parade but this doesn’t appear to have had any wider impact.
+Prior to the introduction of the showman’s engine some fairs used lightweight steam engines with generators mounted in them to provide power for lighting.
 These were marketed as Electric Light Engines.

 One of the earliest engines ordered directly from the manufacturers by a showman was a Burrell No.1451 Monarch, built in 1889.
-Before the advent of these showman's road locomotives all of the rides were drawn in transit by teams of horses, this was very labour-intensive, and substantially restricted the size of the rides.
+Before the advent of these showman's road locomotives all of the rides were drawn in transit by teams of horses.
+This was very labour-intensive, and substantially restricted the size of the rides.

 Production of showman's engines tailed off in the late-1920s, with the last Burrell 'Simplicity' being built by Garrett's of Leiston in 1930.
 The decline was due to the rise of diesel trucks initially helped by the availability of large numbers of former military vehicles at the end of World War 1.
-A 1927 act of parliament reduced road tax payments if the engine had rubber tyres which resulted in the becoming nearly universal.
+A 1927 act of parliament reduced road tax payments if the engine had rubber tyres which resulted in them becoming nearly universal.

-The last showman's engine to be built was Fowler 'Supreme', one of the 'Super Lions'; it was completed for Mrs A. Deakin (who also bought 'Simplicity') in March 1934.
-Fowler attempted to continue with a similar line of diesel engines but it was not a success and only a single example was built.
-Showmen’s engines saw the end of non preservation use in the 1950s.
-107 survived into preservation.
+The last showman's engine to be built was Fowler's 'Supreme', one of the 'Super Lions'; it was completed for Mrs A. Deakin (who also bought 'Simplicity') in March 1934.
+Fowler attempted to continue with a similar line of diesel engines, but it was not a success and only a single example was built.
+Showmen’s engines saw the end of non-preservation use in the 1950s.
+107 have survived into preservation.